 Will my car insurance cover the costs for my pet’s medical bills?

 Not every car insurance is the same, as some may cover veterinary bills and others may not.
-If your car insurance doesn’t cover it, then you will want to pursue compensation with the help of an auto accident lawyer in Indianapolis from the other driver’s insurance or by filing a civil lawsuit against the individual directly.
+If your car insurance doesn’t cover it, then you will want to pursue compensation with the help of an auto accident lawyer in Indianapolis, IN from the other driver’s insurance or by filing a civil lawsuit against the individual directly.
 If your car insurance does cover it, then it will likely be classified as property damage, where you have the right to pursue financial compensation for medical bills and other costs related to your pet’s injury.
 The compensation could be substantial, based on the severity of the car collision.

 Can I sue the driver for not only my pet’s medical bills, but pain and suffering too?